Writing Performance Reviews: Everything You Need to Know

 Tips for Writing Performance Reviews: Point Out Goals Achieved or Exceeded

 Make sure to note any accomplishments or goals that the employee achieved since their last review.
 While supervisors don't need to go over every measurement and goal with every employee, they should walk through the areas in which the employee excelled.

 Tips for Writing Performance Reviews: Discuss Unsatisfied Goals

 Not all goals can be achieved all the time.
 Identify the goals that the employee did not achieve appropriately and fairly.
 Use this as a time for constructive feedback.
 Keep in mind that not all unsatisfied goals are because of problems with performance.
 In many cases, this is a circumstantial situation.

 Tips for Writing Performance Reviews: Identify Future Expectations

 Use the time of the performance review to help employees create their goals for the next review period.
-Discuss their role in the team and company, how they can grow over the next review period, and any future changes to the review expectations.
+Discuss their role in the team and company, how they can grow over the next review period and any future changes to the review expectations.
 Keep the tone optimistic and positive, especially with low-performing employees to help alleviate any additional stress this may cause.

 Tips for Writing Performance Reviews: Offer Constructive Feedback

-Suggestions on where employees can improve allows them to work toward a better rating in their review in the future.
+Suggestions on where employees can improve allow them to work toward a better rating in their review in the future.
 Consider wording feedback to show employees what they are doing well.
 Make this the focus, rather than telling the employee to get better at something else.